Calisthenics For Beginners: What It Is & How To Start

 Squats

-Bodyweight squats are a simple and effective exercise you can do either on their own, or with a resistance band placed around your thighs for more of a challenge.
+Bodyweight squats are a simple and effective exercise on their own, or you can place a resistance band around your thighs to increase the resistance.

 Lunges